veronika-simic/veronika-simic/README.md

 ![Veronika's GitHub Banner](./assets/banner.jpg)

-Hey there, fellow developers!
-It's me, Veronika, junior full stack developer ,with background in chemical engineering, who loves the world of Node.js.
-With keyboard as my weapon of choice, I slay bugs and craft impeccable web applications with finesse.
+Hey there, fellow developers! :wave:

+It's me, Veronika, junior full stack developer :woman_technologist:, with background in chemical engineering, who loves the world of coding.
+With keyboard :keyboard: as my weapon of choice, I slay bugs :lady_beetle: and craft impeccable web applications with finesse.

 I enjoy working with React and Express, exploring the world of coding, and writing about it on dev.to. :pencil2:

-In my free time, I enjoy bodybuilding :weight_lifting: and cycling :bicyclist:, feeling the wind in my hair and exploring new places.
-So, if you're ready to team up with a developer who's got skills, hit me up on GitHub and let's create some amazing projects together!
+In my free time, I enjoy bodybuilding :weight_lifting: and cycling :bicyclist:, as well as walking my furry friend :dog:.

+If you're ready to team up with a developer who's got skills, hit me up on GitHub and let's create some amazing projects together!

+P.S.
+I have nothing personal againts bugs in reall life :bug: :cricket:

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/veronika-s-662355211/)